tkuerschner/tkuerschner.github.io/index.md

 # About Me

-I am an ecologist specialized in **individual-based models** and **disease ecology**.
-My work centers on understanding how diseases spread and interact within wildlife populations, using individual-based modelling to simulate complex ecological dynamics at the level of individual organisms.
-With a focus on uncovering the nuances of disease transmission, my research bridges ecology and data science, aiming to support conservation efforts, biodiversity and health both in wildlife populations and humans.
+I am an ecologist specializing in **individual-based models** and **disease ecology**.
+My research focuses on understanding how diseases spread within and between wildlife populations.
+I use individual-based models to simulate complex ecological dynamics at the individual level and aim to uncover the nuances of disease transmission.
+My research bridges ecology and data science, aiming to support conservation efforts, disease management, biodiversity and health.

-Through data-driven insights and computational modelling, I analyse population dynamics, species interactions, individual behaviour, decision making, movement and the ecological impacts of diseases.
-My goal is to develop robust, predictive models that help address pressing challenges in wildlife health and ecosystem stability.
-I am dedicated to advancing knowledge in wildlife disease ecology and contributing to practical solutions for conservation and ecosystem management.
+In my work, I analyse population dynamics, species interactions, individual behaviour, decision making, movement and the ecological impacts of diseases.
+I am developing robust, predictive models that help address challenges in wildlife health and ecosystem stability.
+I work on advancing knowledge in wildlife disease ecology and contributing to solutions for conservation and ecosystem management.